LDKid/Zookeeper/README.md

-# Kotlin Zookeeper
+# Zookeeper

- JetBrains Academy Kotlin Project 1
+## JetBrains Academy Kotlin Project 1

+This project was made in [JetBrains Academy](https://hyperskill.org/) using Android Studio.